 All of the drug candidates that we are currently developing require extensive pre-clinical and clinical testing before we can submit any application for regulatory approval.
-Before obtaining regulatory approvals for the commercial sale of any of our proposed drug products, we must demonstrate through preclinical testing and clinical trials that our product candidates are safe and effective in humans.
+Before obtaining regulatory approvals for the commercial sale of any of our proposed drug products, we must demonstrate through pre-clinical testing and clinical trials that our product candidates are safe and effective in humans.
 Conducting clinical trials is a lengthy, expensive and uncertain process.
 Completion of clinical trials may take several years or more.
 Our ability to complete clinical trials may be delayed by many factors, including:

-- inability to manufacture sufficient quantities of compounds for use in clinical trials; - failure to receive approval by the United States Food and Drug Administration, or FDA, of our clinical trial protocols; - the effectiveness of our product candidates; - slower than expected rate of patient recruitment; - inability to adequately follow patients after treatment; - unforeseen safety issues; or - government or regulatory delays.
+- inability to manufacture sufficient quantities of compounds for use in clinical trials; - failure to receive approval by the United States Food and Drug Administration, or FDA, of our clinical trial protocols; - changes in clinical trial protocols imposed by the FDA; - the effectiveness of our product candidates; - slower than expected rate of patient recruitment;

+- inability to adequately follow patients after treatment;

+- · unforeseen safety issues; or

+- government or regulatory delays.